If your relationship is stuck in frustrating patterns, and you want to get back on track,

 I honor the diversity of your culture, your race, your religious beliefs, your gender and/or your sexuality/sexual orientation.

 I see problem patterns, not problem people.
 I work with couples to help them understand and shift those patterns, while respecting who they are and how they live their lives.
-I work best with clients who want a therapist who is direct, transparent, funny, flexible, moves quickly and is not afraid to tell them the truth.
+I work best with clients who are willing, motivated and accountable. s

 My focus is couples, but I am particularly interested in working with bi-racial and bi-cultural couples, as well as sexuality/sexual issues.